-Council has proposed to utilise an increment of 3 per cent for 2023/24 with regard to the increment of fees to cover the increasing cost of delivering its services.
+Council has proposed to utilise a baseline of 3 per cent, unless benchmarked, for Adopted

+Budget 2024/25 with regard to the increment of fees to cover the increasing cost of delivering its services.

 The table below outlines some of the constraints Kingston can experience with setting its user fees & charges.